 Mount: Nikon DX | Elements/groups: 9/7 | Diaphragm blades: 7 | Autofocus: Ultrasonic (ring-type) | Stabilizer: None | Minimum focus distance: 0.16m | Maximum magnification: 1.0x | Filter thread: 52mm | Dimensions (WxL): 69x65mm | Weight: 235g

-This little lens is only about half the length and a third of the weight of Nikon’s 105mm macro lens for FX format cameras, so it’s easy to squeeze into a spare corner of your camera bag.
+This little lens is only about half the length and a third of the weight of a 'pro' lens like Nikon’s 105mm macro lens for FX format cameras, so it’s easy to squeeze into a spare corner of your camera bag.
 With an ‘effective’ focal length of 60mm, it’s ideal as a standard prime lens for general shooting too, combining a fairly fast aperture rating with excellent optical performance.
 Sharpness is excellent across the entire image frame, from f/2.8 all the way to f/16.
 Colour fringing is absolutely negligible and there’s virtually zero distortion.
 The only catch is that, for full 1.0x magnification, the minimum focus distance from the focal plane is a mere 16cm and, because the inner barrel extends, the working distance from the front of the lens to the subject shrinks to just 35mm, which is a bit close for comfort.
-Nevertheless, if you own a DX Nikon and shoot macros occasionally, it's a far cheaper and smaller alternative to the Tamron 90mm above and other macro lenses.
+Nevertheless, if you own a DX Nikon and shoot macros only occasionally, this is the best Nikon lens for the job.

 For portraiture, you’ll often want to make people stand out from their surroundings, so that they’re the centre of attention.
 A cluttered or highly detailed background can be a nuisance but, with a long focal length and ‘fast’ aperture of around f/1.4 to f/1.8, you can solve the problem.
 The resulting tight depth of field will effectively throw the background out of focus, and make the person you’re photographing the centre of attention.
 The longer focal length of ‘portrait’ lenses also helps render faces more naturally, as you shoot from further away.
 You’ll be close enough to engage with and give directions to the portrait sitter, without invading their personal space.